The North Pole

 Juan Carlos Espinoza

 This is the largest, most sophisticated, and powerful icebreaker ever constructed.
 Twenty years in the making, 50 Years of Victory is the first Arktika-class icebreaker to have a spoon-shaped bow.
 Boosting efficiency is the all-new digital automated control system.
-The ship, designed with a stainless steel ice belt hull 5 meters (18 feet) wide, breaks through ice up to 3 meters (10 feet) thick.
-It is driven by 2 nuclear reactors that produce 75 000 horsepower.
-In open water, top speed can be as much as 21 knots.
+The ship, designed with a stainless steel ice belt hull 5 meters (18 feet) wide, breaks through ice up to two and a half meters (8 feet) thick.
+It is driven by 2 nuclear reactors that produce 74 000 horsepower.
+In open water, top speed can be as much as 18 knots.

 50 Years of Victory provides ample public space: featuring an aft Saloon and forward lounge, in addition to a bar and library.
 The aft Saloon converts from a presentation room during the day to a place to dance and socialize in the evening.
 For relaxing, there is an indoor pool and two saunas.
 The gym has windows.
 While you exercise you won’t miss a moment of passing scenery.
 A shop and massage services provide other diversions.
-The vessel has five cabin categories, all with facilities en suite and a window that opens to an ocean view: • Both the spacious Arktika Suites and the large Vicotry Suite have a bathtub • The Suites offer a choice of bathtub or shower • Mini Suites features a separate sitting area • All Standard Twin Cabins have a lower berth plus a sofa bed.
+The vessel has four cabin categories, all with facilities en suite and a window that opens to an ocean view.

 Cabins & prices

 |The Victory Suite||USD 44 095|

 *Mandatory Transfer Package (cost USD 1,995 per person) includes pre and post expedition hotel night in Helsinki and breakfast, return flight from Helsinki to Murmansk, transfer to and from ship, transfer from airport to hotel in Helsinki.